SoriDari: Across Generations

 Romanian-born cellist Mihai Marica is a first-prize winner of the Dr. Luis Sigall International Competition in Viña del Mar, Chile, as well as the Irving M. Klein International Competition, and is a recipient of Charlotte White’s Salon de Virtuosi Fellowship Grant.
 He has performed with orchestras such as the Symphony Orchestra of Chile, Xalapa Symphony in Mexico, the Hermitage State Orchestra of St. Petersburg in Russia, the Jardins Musicaux Festival Orchestra in Switzerland, the Louisville Orchestra, and the Santa Cruz Symphony in the US.
 He has also appeared in recital performances in Austria, Hungary, Germany, Spain, Holland, South Korea, Japan, Chile, the United States, and Canada.
 A dedicated chamber musician, he has performed at the Chamber Music Northwest, Norfolk, and Aspen music festivals where he has collaborated with such artists as Ani Kavafian, Ida Kavafian, David Shifrin, André Watts, and Edgar Meyer.
 He is a founding member of the award-winning Amphion String Quartet.
 A recent collaboration with dancer Lil Buck brought forth new pieces for solo cello written by Yevgeniy Sharlat and Patrick Castillo.
 He recently joined the acclaimed Apollo Trio.
 Marica studied with Gabriela Todor in his native Romania and with Aldo Parisot at the Yale School of Music, where he was awarded master’s and artist diploma degrees.
 He is an alum of CMS’s Bowers Program.

-Aerie Lim is a 16-year old Filipino-Korean American violinist from Long Island, New York.
-She’s currently studying with Kiwon Nahm in the Juilliard MAP Program and has previously studied with Jaehyeok Oh and Eriko Sato.
-Aerie is an active chamber player, as she’s enrolled in the New York Youth Symphony’s chamber music program and competed in the Chamber Music Society of Lincoln Center’s Young Musicians Competition.
-Aerie is also a continuous fellow of the LA Philharmonic’s YOLA National Institute.
-Previously, she’s attended the Boston University Tanglewood Institute, the YOLA National Festival, and the New England Music Camp and will be attending the Meadowmount School of Music this summer.
-She has won prizes in numerous competitions such as the New York International Music Competition and MYO Concerto Competition.
-Recently she’s served principal seatings at the NYSSMA All-State Symphony, the Juilliard MAP ensembles and the Long Island String Festival.
-She’s performed at venues around the country such as Carnegie Hall, Walt Disney Hall, Seiji Ozawa Hall, Koussevitzky Shed, Kodak Hall, Peter Jay Sharp Theater and Alice Tully Hall.
-Aerie also loves art and traveling with her friends and family!
+Aerie Lim is a 16-year-old Filipino-Korean American violinist from Long Island, New York, who’s currently studying with Kiwon Nahm.
+Aerie is an active chamber player, as she’s enrolled in the NYYS chamber program and competed in the CMS Young Musicians Competition.
+She’s also a fellow of the LA Philharmonic’s YNI program.
+Previously, she’s attended the BU Tanglewood Institute, YOLA National Festival, and will be attending the Meadowmount School.
+Aerie has won prizes in numerous competitions, such as the NY International Competition and MYO Competition.
+Additionally, she served principal seatings at the NYSSMA All-State, Juilliard MAP ensembles, and LISFA festivals.

 ◆ About SoriDari